CSL-SHARE: Sensor-based Human Activity Recordings

 Statistical details and activity duration analysis of the CSL-SHARE dataset:

-Human Activity Recognition Research on the CSL-SHARE dataset and other Datasets:
+Human Activity Recognition Research on the CSL-SHARE dataset:

 More detailed information about the devices, the sensors, the bandage, and the implemented software applied in the CSL-SHARE dataset acquisition: